M1-CHPS/glhpc/docs/lab5.md

 description: Explore the use of matplotlib and seaborn for data visualization through a practical example.
 ---

-# Lab 5: Experimental Methodology and Scientific Reporting
+# Lab 5: Leveraging visualization techniques for the Kepler Space Telescope

 <hr class="gradient" />